Table of Contents

-Ever wonder why some businesses, especially startups and subscription-based ones, struggle with cash flow?
-It turns out that managing expenses is super important, and a whopping 82% of small businesses that shut down cite cash flow problems as the culprit.
+Cash flow is the movement of money into or out of a business, and managing it effectively is crucial for success.
+Ever wonder why some businesses, especially startups and subscription-based ones, struggle with it.
+It turns out that a whopping 82% of small businesses that shut down cite cash flow problems as the culprit.

 So, let's talk expenses, but let's keep it simple.
 We're diving into fixed and variable expenses, what they are, how they affect your business, and why knowing the difference can be a game-changer for your budget.